python/devguide/garbage_collector.rst

 entirely (objects tracked by GC are most often reclaimed by the refcounting system when GC isn't running at all!), and merging partitions, all with a small constant number of pointer updates.

-Specific APIs are offered to allocate, deallocate, initialize, track and untrack objects with GC support.
+Specific APIs are offered to allocate, deallocate, initialize, track, and untrack objects with GC support.
 These APIs can be found in the `Garbage Collector C API documentation <https://docs.python.org/3.8/c-api/gcsupport.html>`_.

-Appart from this object structure, the type object of objects supporting garbage collection must include the ``Py_TPFLAGS_HAVE_GC`` in its ``tp_flags`` slot and provide an implementation of the ``tp_traverse`` handler.
-Unless it can be proven that the objects cannot form reference cycles with only objects of its type or if the type are mutable, a ``tp_clear`` implementation must also be provided.
+Apart from this object structure, the type object for objects supporting garbage collection must include the ``Py_TPFLAGS_HAVE_GC`` in its ``tp_flags`` slot and provide an implementation of the ``tp_traverse`` handler.
+Unless it can be proven that the objects cannot form reference cycles with only objects of its type or if the type is immutable, a ``tp_clear`` implementation must also be provided.

 Identifiying reference cycles reference cycles
 ----------------------------------------------

-The algorithm that why CPython uses to detect those reference cycles is implemented in the ``gc`` module.
+The algorithm that CPython uses to detect those reference cycles is implemented in the ``gc`` module.
 The garbage collector **only focuses** on cleaning container objects (i.e. objects that can contain a reference to one or more objects).
 These can be arrays, dictionaries, lists, custom